Secure-Platforms-Lab-W-M/MASC/README.md

-# MASC Django Web front end
+# MASC Web
-- The project is intended to provide a user interface for the user in order to properly use MASC.
-The user interface shall give the user the privildge to run Masc lab and Masc engine.
-Through this the user will be able to visualize the mutations of Masc.
+The project is intended to provide a user interface for the user in order to easily use MASC.

 ## Environments
 The project is based on django frame work.